 Current State of Affairs

-In your version of democracy (a version I started having problems with several years ago) an Odinga is so universally loved that he it’s impossible for him to lose in a local election…not against “unpopular leaders like Uhuruto”.
+In your version of democracy (a version I started having problems with several years ago) an Odinga is so universally loved that it’s impossible for him to lose in a local election…not against “unpopular leaders like Uhuruto”.
 It’s this twisted belief that feeds your rigging mentality.
-To you the only way an Odinga can lose an election is if “forces of status quo” conspired to right him out.
+To you, the only way an Odinga can lose an election is if “forces of status quo” conspired to rig him out.

 While that’s just silly, I don’t want to challenge your beliefs…this piece cuts you all the slack you’ll ever need.